silky/chrisdone-homepage/posts/one-step-forward-two-steps-back.markdown

 tags: programming, haskell
 ---

-The issue is that languages don't go forward, they move sideways or diagonally, or sometimes backwards.
+The issue is that programming languages don't go forward, they move sideways or diagonally, or sometimes backwards.

 A new car comes out, and it has some cool feature: Hey, it has road surface detection and changes the steering accordingly!
 But it should